ANIMATION PRODUCTION with ai

 Skilled animators and creatives are (and will) still be needed

-To achieve a mix of digital 2D, hand-drawn and 3D visuals or designs for a particular audience, talented animators and production teams with well-refined processes will be in demand for a long time.
+To achieve a mix of digital 2D, hand-drawn and 3D visuals or designs for a particular audience, skilled animators and production teams with well-refined processes will be in demand for a long time.
 However, the focus will shift to those familiar with and able to utilise AI in their workflows.

 Also, I think a new value will be placed on original artistic, animated content produced by hand.